 Category: Educational Opportunities (return to main resources page)

-We believe a society of social and economic inequality leads to a cycle of crime and incarceration.
-We work to reverse the dehumanizing effects excessive punishment inflicts upon individuals, families and communities.
 Books Through Bars sends quality reading material to prisoners and encourages creative dialogue on the criminal justice system, thereby educating those living inside and outside of prison walls.

 The Correctional Education Association (CEA), founded in 1945, is a non-profit, professional association serving educators and administrators who provide services to students in correctional settings.
 The CEA is the largest affiliate of the American Correctional Association.